-- i.
-The Decision Maker(s) will communicate his or her decision to both parties, concurrently.
+- vii.
+If, at any point during the hearing, the Decision Maker(s) determines that unresolved issues exist that could be clarified through additional investigation time, the Decision Maker(s) may suspend the hearing and reconvene it in a timely manner that accommodates further investigation. - viii.
+Hearings may be conducted virtually with technology at the University's discretion.
+However, if either the Complainant or Respondent asks to be in separate rooms, the University must grant this request and provide appropriate technology to allow for simultaneous participation. - ix.
+All hearings will be memorialized through an audiovisual record and transcript of the live hearing.
+The recording or transcript will be made available for parties to inspect and review following their completion. - D. Resolution - The Decision Maker(s) will communicate his or her decision to both parties, concurrently.
 The Decision Maker(s) will communicate the decision in writing and orally as soon as possible after the hearing.
-In all cases, the Decision Maker(s) will send the parties an outcome letter within ten days of the conclusion of the hearing. - ii.
+In all cases, the Decision Maker(s) will send the parties an outcome letter within ten businesss days of the conclusion of the hearing. - ii.
 The Decision Maker(s) bases all conclusions by examining all evidence from the investigation and the hearing.
 Their conclusion is based on the preponderance of the evidence standard: If the evidence indicates that it is more likely than not that Respondent committed the alleged act(s), then the Respondent will be found responsible for violating this policy. - iii.
-The Decision Maker(s)'s written decision must include the following information: - Identification of the allegations potentially constituting Sexual Harassment; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - c.
+The Decision Maker(s)'s written decision must include the following information: - a.
+Identification of the allegations potentially constituting Sexual Harassment; - b.
+A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;

+- c.
 Findings of fact supporting the determination; - d.
-Conclusions regarding the application of the University's code of conduct to the fact; - A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary

-- sanctioned imposed upon the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided; - The procedures and permissible bases for either party to appeal. - iv.
+Conclusions regarding the application of the University's code of conduct to the fact; - e.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctioned imposed upon the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided; and - f.
+The procedures and permissible bases for either party to appeal. - iv.
 If the Respondent is found responsible for violating this policy, the Decision Maker will consult with any appropriate university officials', depending if the respondent is a student or faculty/staff member.
 The in order to determine the corrective actions and/or sanctions to resolve the case.
 Any such corrective actions and/or sanctions will be outlined in the Decision Maker(s)'s written decision.